Bubble Watch: Who's trending toward the field of 68?

 Work to do

-The Gophers would perhaps be a No. 10 seed or thereabouts if the field were bracketed today, and that road win at Wisconsin is an excellent chip to have in your pocket.
+The Gophers would be around a No. 10 seed if the field were bracketed today, and that road win at Wisconsin is an excellent chip to have in your pocket.
 Also, who knew the neutral-floor win over Washington would look this good?
-Now Richard Pitino's team can make a strong move into single-digit-seed territory in its next two games.
-The Badgers are coming to Minneapolis for the rematch, and Minnesota then travels to Michigan State.
+Now Richard Pitino's team travels to Michigan State, where the Gophers will face an opponent that seems to have lost its way. (updated: 2/7)

 Pac-12